FAQs

 The Airport Board does not regulate airborne operations.
 They can distribute guidelines i.e. flight times and recommended routes to arriving and departing pilots, but they do not have the authority to enforce any airborne operation or to enforce any FAA regulations.

 The Airport is not designed to accommodate commercial service.
-Bringing regularly scheduled air carrier service to DIJ is unlikely in at least the next 50 years.
-Significant changes would have to take place in the traffic demand, economic conditions, and competitive climate for airlines and airports before an air carrier could operate efficiently at DIJ.
-We do not have the infrastructure and with Jackson Hole roughly 45 minutes to the east and Idaho Regional approximately 1 hour to the west, the City would have a difficult time convincing an air carrier that DIJ could be a stable and successful economic enterprise.
+Bringing regularly scheduled commercial air carrier service to DIJ is unlikely in at least the next 50 years and is not forecasted in the Master Plan Update.
+Significant changes would have to occur in the traffic demand, economic conditions, and competitive climate for airlines and airports before an air carrier could operate efficiently at DIJ.
+We do not have the infrastructure, and with Jackson Hole roughly 45 minutes to the east and Idaho Regional approximately 1 hour to the west, the City would have difficulty convincing an air carrier that DIJ could be a stable and successful economic enterprise.
+Furthermore, a Part 139 certification would be required to operate a commercial air carrier and is not feasible.
 The Driggs Reed Memorial Airport and FAA officials have no interest in pursuing this idea.

-Airport meetings and agendas are posted on the Airport Board Meeting Info Page, as well as on the City of Driggs Airport Board Meeting Page .
+Airport meetings and agendas are posted on the Airport Board Meeting Info Page.
 Meetings are held on the 2nd Monday of each month at 5pm in the City Council Chambers located at 60 South Main Street, Driggs.

 Teton Aviation is the only FBO currently at the airport.
 They monitor the radio frequency: 122.7 megahertz and offer services such as: fuel (Jet A & Avgas), hangar and tie-down rentals, ground transportation, scenic flights, and a flight school.
 For a complete list of services and fees, you can access their website:https://tetonaviation.com/ .
 Teton Aviation also hosts the Warbird Museum consisting of authentic WW2 and other historic aircraft.

-DIJ is designated as a Class 11 airport.
+DIJ is classified by the State of Idaho as a Regional Business Airport and by the FAA as a General Aviation (GA), C-II Airport.
+The C Designation is the aircraft approach category, which includes aircraft with speeds of 121 knots or more but less than 141 knots.
+The II designation is the airplane design group, which includes aircraft with wingspans of 49 feet up to but not including 79 feet.
 The runway is 7300 ft long and 100 ft wide.
-It is primarily used by a wide range of general aviation aircraft and can also accommodate large corporate jets and regional type commuter jets.
+It is primarily used by a wide range of general aviation aircraft and can accommodate large corporate and regional-type commuter jets.
 Air Idaho, which is a medical transportation service, is also based at DIJ and operates its helicopter at the south end of the runway.
+Note the Airport is not allowed to restrict the type or size of aircraft that flies into DIJ.

 DIJ is operable year-round.
 Teton Aviation provides snow removal and limited de-icing services.
 You can radio or call ahead for current weather and runway conditions.
 (208) 354-3100